A guide to Joburg's art galleries

 Young South African artist and gallerist Banele Khoza opened BKhz Gallery in Braamfontein in 2018 aged just 24 and in January 2021 moved to Keyes Art Mile in Rosebank, one of the most art-centric neighbourhoods in the city.
 Khoza describes BKhz as a "platform for creatives to showcase their art with a support system", explaining that young black artists like himself, can better reach their potential if supported in the gallery system to make art their full-time practice.

-BKhz Gallery at Keyes Art Mile
+BKhz Gallery at Keyes Art Mile, Rosebank.

 Everard Read Gallery and Circa